-To make the lime tart filling, place the dry ingredients in a saucepan and add a splash of the rice milk.
-Whisk this to incorporate the flours the add in the rest of the milk, the lime juice and the zest.
+To make the lime tart filling, place the arrowroot and xanthum gum in a saucepan and add a splash of the rice milk.
+Whisk this to incorporate then add in the rest of the milk, sugar, lime juice and the zest.
 Bring to a simmer on the stove and continue to whisk until the mixture begins to thicken.
 Once it thickens, set it aside to cool.
 You can also place it in the fridge to quicken this process.

-For the whipped coconut milk, follow the recipes instructions here.
+For the whipped coconut cream, follow the recipes instructions here.

 - Limes are lovely and alkalising for the digestive system and they are also a fantastic source of vitamin C and phytochemicals such as bioflavanoids.
 Bioflavanoids are powerful antioxidants and also assist the absorption of vitamin C.